top of page

 "I believe that public space should be intentional: it should be obvious that you belong" - Janet Echelman

-We have succeeded in being among international researchers, to give a lecture on
+We have succeeded in joining international researchers to deliver a lecture on

-'Social Sustainability as a tool towards Sustainable Urban Development', at the IFLA World Congress 2023, the world's largest event for professionals in landscape architecture and urban planning.
-The same project has been also selected for presentation at the Conference “LANDSCAPE ARCHITECTURE +20.
-Education, Research and Practice”, 2-4 November 2023, in Thessaloniki, Greece.
+"Social Sustainability as a tool towards Sustainable Urban Development" at the IFLA World Congress 2023, the world's largest event for professionals in landscape architecture and urban planning.
+Additionally, the same project has been selected for presentation at the conference Conference “LANDSCAPE ARCHITECTURE +20.
+Education, Research and Practice”.

 WHAT WE DO

-In LandmArch.
-WE DESIGN PLACES FOR PRIVATE AND PUBLIC PROJECTS, no matter the scale, and we do it with responsibility towards the client, the environment and society.
-We support Placemaking processes and we believe that a good design can provide spiritual, social, leisure and psychological well-being leading to life satisfaction.
-But most of all...
+WE DESIGN PLACES FOR PRIVATE AND PUBLIC PROJECTS and we do it with responsibility towards our clients, the environment and society.
+We support and promote placemaking processes and we believe that good design can provide spiritual, social, leisure and psychological well-being, leading to life satisfaction.
+As pioneers in AI-driven concept design, we're transforming visions into reality, pushing boundaries, and shaping tomorrow's landscapes.
+We stand at the forefront of landscape architecture in Greece, pioneering BIM solutions

 WE DARE TO CARE AND HAVE FUN!!!!